Search

 The micro-mesh gutter guards we’ve reviewed here are made of high-quality materials.
 Warranties for these can last anywhere from 20 years to a lifetime transferable warranty.
 Your options here are an essential consideration to be made during the buying process, as they could cover any failures or maintenance issues.

 Micro-mesh gutter guards are built with corrosion-resistant materials to keep even the smallest debris away from your gutters for the long term.
+Micro-mesh guards are also some of the best gutter guards for ice and snow.
 Our outline of our top five providers and gutter guard products should provide you with a baseline to begin searching for the best option for you.

 Though we rate LeafFilter at the top of our list, we know that shopping around is essential.
 Depending on your exact needs, weather conditions in your area, roof pitch, gutter width, and budget, you may have a different best gutter guard in mind.
 Either way, we recommend careful consideration of your final decision, and that you examine both DIY and professional options here.

-At House Method, we value transparency and authenticity when it comes to rating any of the products we review.
+At Today’s Homeowner, we value transparency and authenticity when it comes to rating any of the products we review.
 For each DIY gutter guard option, we purchased sample packs and installed them at our facility.
 Eight feet of each gutter guard was installed on our five-inch gutters and was tested for a full week under harsh conditions.

 We replicated these by loading the tops of our gutters with the following types of debris while subjecting them to periodic heavy rainfall (greater than 50 mm per hour).
 The debris below was loaded on at a weight not to exceed eight ounces per foot, by the percentages listed.